miami-acm/meeting-notes/Registration Advice from Upperclassmen & Alumni/Spring Tips.rst

   Don't push it back.
   If you are SE major, it is prereq for most of software engineering classes.
 * ISA 406: Instead of taking this course, try engaging with Agile Launchpad, which *waives* ISA 406 requirement if you are SE major.
-  Talk to `Jim Kiper`_ for more inforamtion of applying to it.
+  Talk to `Jim Kiper`_ for more information of applying to it.
 * CSE 271: Object-oriented Programming.
   If you are a first-year student who has not taken this should take 271 for this coming spring.
 * CSE 274: Data Structure.
-  This course is the prerequesite of most of the higher level CSE courses.
+  This course is the prerequisite of most of the higher level CSE courses.
 * CSE 278: Computer Architecture.
   I think they are changing this to different name.
   Required for both.